zix99/traefik-lazyload/README.md

 * `lazyloader.stopdelay=5m` -- Amount of time to wait for idle network traffick before stopping a container
 * `lazyloader.waitforcode=200` -- Waits for this HTTP result from downstream before redirecting user
 * `lazyloader.waitforpath=/`  -- Checks this path downstream to check for the process being ready, using the `waitforcode`
+* `lazyloader.hosts=a.com,b.net,etc` -- Set specific hostnames that will trigger.
+By default, will look for traefik router

 # Features